 is organized for a public or charitable purpose and which upon dissolution must distribute its assets to the United States, a state, or a person which is recognized as exempt under section 501(c)(3) of the Internal Revenue Code, or any successor section.
 11B V.S.A. § 17.05(1)-(3).

 - Mutual Benefit: Any corporation that is:

-NOTE: Registration as a Vermont nonprofit does not confer tax exemption status under IRS Code 501(c), (e), (f), or any other federal exemption status with the Internal Revenue Service (IRS).
-Please contact the IRS for more information regarding if, and if so, how, a nonprofit may become tax exempt.
+NOTE: Registration as a Vermont nonprofit does not confer tax-exempt status under IRS Code 501(c), (e) and (f), or any other federal exemption status with the Internal Revenue Service (IRS).
+Please contact the IRS for information regarding tax-exemption and how a Vermont nonprofit may become tax-exempt.

 2. Membership Status

 Nonprofit corporations are not required to have members.
 Whether a nonprofit is a membership organization is determined by whether its articles or bylaws provide for members or membership.

 - Member means (without regard to what a person is called in the articles or bylaws) is any person or persons who on more than one occasion, pursuant to a provision of a corporation's articles or bylaws, have the right to vote for the election of a director or directors.
 A person is not a member by virtue of any of the following:

 - any rights such person has as a delegate;

 - any rights such person has to designate a director or directors;